MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 # Promote app awareness and app adoption

 As an app developer, once you’ve published your app, one of the key activities you should focus on is driving adoption for your app.
 You must ensure that users interact with your app and [learn from their usage behavior and feedback](/microsoftteams/teams-analytics-and-reports/app-usage-report), which you can incorporate back into your Teams app.
-A few examples of post-publish activities are, deployment and adoption-related engagements, user base growth, support for existing app customers, app updates, and app monetization.
+A few examples of post-publish activities are deployment and adoption-related engagements, user base growth, support for existing app customers, app updates, and app monetization.
-This document provides the resources and best practices for you to support the rollout of your Teams app in your customers’ organizations.
-The personas relevant for you are business decision makers, IT admins, and end-users.
-The outcome of an app rollout is successful adoption and engagement by the end-users of your customer’s organization.

 This document provides resources and best practices for you to support the rollout of your Teams app in your customers’ organizations.
 The personas relevant for you are business decision makers, IT admins, and end-users.
 The outcome of an app rollout is successful adoption and engagement by the end-users of your customer’s organization.